EG Awards of 2006

 The EG Awards of 2006 are the first Annual The Age EG (Entertainment Guide) Awards and took place at the Prince of Wales in October 2006.

-The awards were created to celebrate The Age's Entertainment Guide's 21st birthday, and people were ask to vote in a number of categories from acts over the past 21 years.
+The awards were created to celebrate The Age's Entertainment Guide's 21st birthday, and people were asked to vote in a number of categories from acts over the past 21 years.
 More than 37,000 votes were tallied in the poll.